dotnet/docs/docs/csharp/programming-guide/classes-and-structs/static-constructors.md

 - If a static constructor throws an exception, the runtime will not invoke it a second time, and the type will remain uninitialized for the lifetime of the application domain in which your program is running.
 Most commonly, a <xref:System.TypeInitializationException> exception is thrown when a static constructor is unable to instantiate a type or for an unhandled exception occuring within a static constructor.
 For implicit static constructors that are not explicitly defined in source code, troubleshooting may require inspection of the intermediate language (IL) code.

-- The presence of a static constructor prevents the addition of the the <xref:System.Reflection.TypeAttributes.BeforeFieldInit> type attribute.
+- The presence of a static constructor prevents the addition of the <xref:System.Reflection.TypeAttributes.BeforeFieldInit> type attribute.
 This limits runtime optimization.

 - A field declared as `static readonly` may only be assigned as part of its declaration or in a static constructor.
 When an explicit static constructor is not required, initialize static fields at declaration, rather than through a static constructor for better runtime optimization.